DaktaDeo/deraedta.be/content/index.md

 Hi there, 👋 <br/>I’m Ann Deraedt, a teacher, ex-entrepreneur, volunteer, housewife, gardener, reader, runner, and I love to be outside.

 And yes...
-I do have my very own homelab in Menen -thats in Belgium- with <nuxt-link to="/uses">lots, lots, and lots of gear</nuxt-link>. 😏
+I do have my very own homelab in Menen -thats in Belgium. 😏

 Oh.
 Yeah.
 I do speak Dutch as well.
 In fact it’s my mother tongue.. technically..